 About the Course

-This course is designed to develop the competencies required by a Golf Course Manager and provide a sound knowledge of greenkeeping practice; including human resources, financial resource management and managerial skills relevant to the management of golf facilities.
-You will also gain specialist knowledge relevant to the biological management of a golf course: soil science, plant protection.
+This course is designed to develop the competencies required to be a Golf Course Manager and provides a sound knowledge of greenkeeping practice; including human resources, financial resource management and managerial skills relevant to the management of golf facilities.
+You will also gain specialist knowledge relevant to the biological management of a golf course such as soil science and plant protection.

 This course is also available Distance Learning.
 Here the course is aimed at Greenkeepers and Course Managers who are in full or part time employment and who would like to continue their studies but are unable to attend college.

-For Distance Learning enquiries please contact Fiona Keith directly on 01334 658931 email@example.com.
+For Distance Learning enquiries please contact Anja Boehme directly on 01334 658862 email@example.com

-2 Highers at CC or A-Levels at DE or Certificate in a relevant subject / SVQ Greenkeeping at SCQF Level 5.
-National 5 (A-C) or equivalent pass in English and Maths.
+Applicants should hold a minimum of 2 Scottish Highers (CC)/A Levels (DE) or National Certificate in a relevant subject / SVQ Greenkeeping at SCQF Level 5.

 Key golf management skills are developed through the following units: